Baguuc/latinrs/README.md

 # Data

-The data Latin.rs is not mine, I got it from python [translitcodec](https://github.com/claudep/translitcodec/tree/master) package, to be explicit it Latin.rs is the "long_table" from [this](https://github.com/claudep/translitcodec/blob/master/translitcodec/__init__.py) file.
+The data is not mine, I got it from python [translitcodec](https://github.com/claudep/translitcodec/tree/master) package, to be explicit it is the "long_table" from [this](https://github.com/claudep/translitcodec/blob/master/translitcodec/__init__.py) file.

 # Usage